timescale/docs/migrate/dual-write-and-backfill/dual-write-from-timescaledb.md

 <StepFive />

-## 6. Backfill data from source to target
+## 6. Backfill hypertable data from source to target

 The simplest way to backfill from TimescaleDB, is to use the [timescaledb-backfill][timescaledb-backfill] backfill tool.
 It efficiently